adobe/aepsdk-messaging-ios/Documentation/sources/class-message.md

 Signals to the UIService that the message should be removed from the UI.

-If `autoTrack` is true, calling this method will result in an "inapp.dismiss" Edge Event being dispatched.
+If `autoTrack` is true, calling this method will result in an "decisioning.propositionDismiss" Edge Event being dispatched.

 ```swift
 public func dismiss(suppressAutoTrack: Bool? = false)